pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/5-control-head.md

 - Joint space : `get_current_positions()` will give the neck's roll, pitch and yaw present_position

-> *Don't forget, there is a 10-degrees difference between the cartesian space and joint space, so we recommand you to not mix them.*
+:warning: *Don't forget, there is a 10-degrees difference between the cartesian space and joint space, so we recommand you to not mix them.*

 ### In cartesian space :